 The party never stops in this 24/7 city.
 Follow the locals and enjoy the endless music venues along Frenchmen Street where you can find live performances of jazz, brass, R&B, funk, soul and more on any night of the week.

 Travel to the tree-lined Garden District for jazz brunch at the James Beard award-winning Commander’s Palace Restaurant.
 For a more casual brunch in the area, but with creative Louisiana cuisine and a Bloody Mary Bar, visit Atchafalaya Restaurant.
 Brunch is available on select days – make sure to book reservations for these restaurants in advance!

-Take a streetcar ride from your restaurant of choice down St. Charles Avenue to The Golf Club at Audubon Park.
+Take a streetcar ride from your restaurant of choice down St. Charles Avenue to The Golf Club at Audubon Park (listed as one of the best short courses in the world).
 This golf course features a Denis Griffiths’ design with contoured Bermuda fairways, manicured TifEagle greens, four lagoons and exquisite landscaping.
 The competitive 18-hole par 62 course offers a 4,220-yard layout set among hundred-year-old oak trees.